 Now that the cream cheese is fluffy, add the sweetened condensed milk.
 Mix until both of the ingredients are combined, then set the bowl aside.

-In a medium-sized bowl mix together the milk and the instant banana pudding mixture.
+In a medium bowl mix together the whole milk and the instant banana pudding mix.
 Then add the pudding mixture into the larger bowl with the fluffy cream cheese.
 Gently fold all the ingredients to combine.

 Cool whip helps make this pie recipe light and fluffy.
 The Cool whip will need to be thawed first before adding it to this dessert.
 The cool whip can break down when mixing so it's best to carefully fold it into the pudding mixture until it is all combined.

 Since I was going for a pantry/fridge staple recipe I used store-bought whipped topping.
-A homemade cool whip would be simple to make and use in this recipe in replace of the store-bought.
+A homemade whipped cream would be simple to make and use in this recipe in replacement of the store-bought.

 Graham Cracker Crust